instrumentisto/rust-incubator/orientation.md

 ## Submitting Solutions

 For each task of the rustcamp, you should create and submit a separate [PR (pull request)][PR].
 Make sure to give your PR a [relevant title](https://github.com/rust-lang-ua/rustcamp/blob/master/faq.md#--how-should-i-name-pr).
 After you've completed your pull request, please remove any markers like "NOT READY", "DRAFT", or "WIP" from the title and specify [our bot](https://github.com/1tbot) as a reviewer and tag all of your mentors in the comments section.
+All communication about PR-s happens via GitHub, so please always use the PR comment section to tag mentors and ask for a review.

 Please, don't do PR merge yourself.
 Before merging the pull request into the main branch, you need to receive approval from at least one mentor.
 If more than one mentor has reviewed your Pull Request and requested changes, you must receive approval from all involved mentors.
-If all the conditions are executed, mentors will be able to merge your PR.
+If all the conditions are executed, [our bot](https://github.com/1tbot) will be able to merge your PR.

 Each task of the rustcamp is a [Cargo workspace member][workspace], meaning you can run and test it from the project root using commands like `cargo run -p task_1_8`.
 We highly recommend using tools like [rustfmt] and [Clippy] while writing your [Rust] code.

 Never hesitate to reach out to your mentor or lead with questions.
 However, be aware that you may not always receive a direct answer.
 Instead, they may guide you towards a path for your own exploration and discovery.
 Remember, in this learning journey, it's usually the mentor or lead who asks the questions, expecting thorough and precise responses from you.

-If you haven't received the review 3-4 days after the submit, feel free to write to mentors privately to remind them about your PR.
+If you haven't received the review 1-2 days after the submit, feel free to write to mentors privately to remind them about your PR.

 ## Useful links